-- The Income shares have an annual dividend target which is established in advance annually for each calendar year.
+The Income shares have an annual dividend target which is established in advance annually for each calendar year.
 The currently applicable annual distribution target is available on the management company website.
 A monthly interim dividend is paid to investors.
 If the Sub-Fund's performance is unsatisfactory, the capital initially invested may be paid out until a new dividend target has been set.
-Undistributed performance is accumulated. - Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
-With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2. - Accessible to Institutional investors authorised by the management company on a discretionary basis.
+Undistributed performance is accumulated.

+Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
+With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2.

+Accessible to Institutional investors authorised by the management company on a discretionary basis.
 Institutional investors are defined within the meaning of article 174 paragraph 2 (c) of the Law of 17 December 2010, as may be amended or superseded.
-Credit institutions and other professionals of the financial sector (not excluding their investments on behalf of third parties in a discretionary management relationship with them), pension funds, investment funds, government institutions, insurance and reinsurance companies and holding companies are commonly considered particularly as Institutional investors within the meaning of this article. - The minimum subscription does not apply to Carmignac Group.
+Credit institutions and other professionals of the financial sector (not excluding their investments on behalf of third parties in a discretionary management relationship with them), pension funds, investment funds, government institutions, insurance and reinsurance companies and holding companies are commonly considered particularly as Institutional investors within the meaning of this article.

+The minimum subscription does not apply to Carmignac Group.
 The minimum amount applies to each final investor.

-Shares in EUR are issued at the initial price of EUR 1,000; Shares in CHF are issued at the initial price of CHF 1,000; Shares in USD are issued at the initial price of USD 1.000.
+Shares in EUR are issued at the initial price of EUR 1,000; Shares in CHF are issued at the initial price of CHF 1,000; Shares in USD are issued at the initial price of USD 1,000.

-are issued at the initial price of 03b 1,000.
-Net Asset Value (NAV) Calculated daily in CHF, EUR, GBP and USD on each Valuation Day according to the Valuation Day Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is valuation Day calculated on the next full bank business day in Paris).
-The time between the date of centralization of the subscription or redemption orders and Downant of subscriptions and the settlement date of such orders by the custodian is 3 full business days.
-The settlement Payment of subscriptions and date is delayed if one or more public holidays (according to the Euronext and French public redemptions holidays) are inserted in the settlement cycle.
+Net Asset Value (NAV) Valuation Day Calculated daily in CHF, EUR, GBP and USD on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
+Payment of subscriptions and redemptions The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
+The settlement date is delayed if one or more public holidays (according to the Euronext and French public holidays) are inserted in the settlement cycle.
 The list of these days is available upon request at the Transfer Agent.